|

 The subject is far too complex to enter into in any but the briefest fashion here, but suffice it to say that as usual, the French have complicated things as much as possible.
 In case anyone thinks I am being anti French here, this statement actually comes from the mouth of a very good French friend, who is a big employer locally.
 French employment law goes a long way to achieving its ideal of protecting the workers, but in so doing it has effectively stifled economic growth and blocked employment prospects for many of its citizens.
 Because jobs are so protected once bestowed, with the firing of an incompetent or inactive employee almost impossible, employers are reluctant to take on workers on permanent contracts.

-Other problems include the 35-hour working week rule that prevents increased productivity with its restriction on working hours.
-This is, of course, frequently circumvented at management level, where it is much harder to check the number of hours worked, but it does mean that the factory floor workers are unable to significantly supplement their incomes by overtime as is commonly done in the UK.
-(Though with Sarkozy now in power, changes may be afoot here.)
+Other problems that occurred in the past included the 35-hour working week rule that prevented increased productivity with its restriction on working hours.
+This was, of course, frequently circumvented at management level, where it was much harder to check the number of hours worked, but it did mean that the factory floor workers were unable to significantly supplement their incomes by overtime as was and is commonly done in the UK.
+Since July 2008, under Sarkozy's conservative government, new laws have been passed that allow up to 48 hours to be worked, and to be paid as overtime at plus 10%.

 Working until 55 years old - retirement and the train drivers

 You may have heard reports of strikes and unrest in France recently within the ranks of the train drivers.
 Briefly, they are protesting against Sarkozy's plans to scrap the "retirement on full pay at 55" package to which they had previously been entitled (apparently due to the "stressful nature" of the job).
 Miners have also historically been subject to this benefit, with, some may argue, greater justification due to their more hazardous line of work!
+Sarkozy is said to be determined to stand firm in raising the retirement age from 60 to 62, although it seems he is prepared to make some allowances for those whose jobs have been particularly hazardous or those whose working lives began at an early age.
+However, the changes are still causing great dissatisfaction.
 At the moment, retirement in France is dependant on the length of time you have been working, with forty years service the requirement for a full pension.
 (Retirement in Perpignan, Retirement in France.)

 Working in France – sickness rules